-Panel Discussion: Confronting Racial Justice: Slavery, Wealth Creation and Intergenerational Wealth
+Panel Discussion: Confronting Racial Injustice: Slavery, Wealth Creation and Intergenerational Wealth

 Nicole Maskiell, University of South Carolina; Elon Cook Lee, National Trust for Historic Preservation; moderated by Jared Hardesty, Western Washington University

 This program is in partnership with Northeastern University Law School Criminal Justice Task Force